-Context dependence of spatial temporal receptive fields.
-In Figure 10, for demonstration purposes, we used a 1168 \times 3600 feature matrix D (the same one as in Fig. 7) and used two different sets of 300 active features (i.e., 1168 \times 300 packed matrices D_k; see Appendix A.3) to estimate the spectrotemporal receptive fields (STRFs) for the two different contexts.
-Note that some of the features were active in both contexts (including the one shown in Fig. 10A), whereas others were active only in either context.
+In Figure 10, for demonstration purposes, we used a $1,168 \times 3,600$ feature matrix D (the same one as in Figure 7) and used two different sets of 300 active features (i.e. $1,168 \times 300$ packed matrices Dk; see Appendix A.3) to estimate the STRFs for the two different contexts.
+Note that some of the features were active in both contexts (including the one shown in Figure 10A) whereas others only in either context.

-Results
+3 Results

-Our main goals are to explore a model of computation with sparse representations and to generate new experimentally testable predictions from this model.
-To make our model concrete, we consider a specific computation: a special case of the monaural cocktail party problem in which the HRTF provides the critical cue for disentangling sources.
-We focus on this special case not because it is of central importance from a psychophysical perspective (in a general setting, the HRTF is typically just one of many cues, and often not the most important) but rather because this problem provides a convenient way to illustrate the key predictions.
-The same sparse framework can be generalized to exploit other cues for source separation and to other sensory processing problems (e.g., vision) as well.
+Our main goals are to explore a model of computation with sparse representations, and to generate new experimentally testable predictions from this model.
+To make our model concrete, we consider a specific computation-a special case of the monaural cocktail party problem in which the head-related transfer function (HRTF) provides the critical cue for disentangling sources.
+We focus on this special case not because it is of central importance from a psychophysical perspective-in a general setting, the HRTF is typically just one of many cues, and often not the most important-but rather because this problem provides a convenient way to illustrate the key predictions.
+The same sparse framework can be generalized to exploit other cues for source separation, and to other sensory processing problems (e.g. vision) as well.

 The presentation is organized as follows.
-First, we define the particular source separation problem we consider, in which there are several sources and a single ear.
-Next, we show how a sparse overcomplete representation, such as that seen at the cortical level in the auditory system, can be used to separate the sources.
+First we define the particular source separation problem we consider, in which there are several sources and a single ear.
+Next we show how a sparse overcomplete representation, like that seen at the cortical level in the auditory system, can be used to separate the sources.
 Finally, we identify experimentally testable predictions of the model.

-Problem formulation
+3.1 Problem formulation

-We have all experienced the basic cocktail party problem as a part of everyday life: we stand in a room full of people chatting, chairs scraping, fans humming, and so forth, and strain to understand the words of a single interlocutor.
+We have all experienced the basic cocktail party problem as a part of everyday life: we stand in a room full of people chatting, chairs scraping, fans humming and so forth, and strain to understand the words of a single interlocutor.
 This familiar but challenging scenario is interesting precisely because it tests the limits of what we humans can achieve.
 The cocktail party is, however, just an extreme example of a more general problem that the auditory system constantly confronts.
 It is rare that we can listen to an acoustic source without interference from other sources, yet our auditory system filters the interfering sources out of our conscious perception so effectively that we are often almost unaware of them.
-The apparent effortlessness with which we solve the cocktail party problem is deceptive and is a testament to the effectiveness of our auditory system.
+The apparent effortlessness with which we solve the cocktail party problem is deceptive, and is a testament to the effectiveness of our auditory system.
 Indeed, the problem of background noise represents one of the main factors limiting the widespread practical adoption of artificial speech recognition systems.